About LEQEMBI®

 -

-Patients who are ApoE ε4 homozygotes (16%, [141/898] of Study 2) have a higher incidence of ARIA, including symptomatic and serious ARIA, compared to heterozygotes and noncarriers
+Patients who are ApoE ε4 homozygotes (16% [141/898] of Clarity AD) have a higher incidence of ARIA, including symptomatic and serious ARIA, compared to heterozygotes and noncarriers

 -